 THE HOLIDAYS ARE, ABOVE ALL, A TIME FOR FAMILY to enjoy time together.
-But exchanging gifts is a big part of that experience.
+And exchanging gifts is a big part of that experience.
 Some people plan months in advance to buy the perfect gifts for everyone on their list; others love waiting until the last minute, certain that serendipity will lead them to some unexpected treasures.

 Bargains, of course, can be harder to find when you wait, which may be why more than half of holiday gift givers have already started shopping: 41% began in October or earlier, according to the National Retail Federation's 2016 Consumer Holiday Spending Survey.
 If you're a procrastinator—or just haven't had the time to go shopping—never fear.
 The following tips can help you survive the last-minute rush without going over budget.

 1. Make a list—and check it twice.
 Write down everyone you plan to give gifts to—from your nearest and dearest to the mail carrier.
 Then put a dollar figure next to each name.
 Having price limits in mind makes it far easier to avoid overspending.

 Many of the people on your list may get more joy from knowing you're contributing to a cause in their name than they might get from receiving yet another sweater or electronic toy.

 2. Give the gift of giving.
 Search online for nonprofits that match the values of the people on your list.
-Many of them may get more joy from knowing you're contributing to a cause in their name than they might get from receiving yet another sweater or electronic toy.
-For suggestions, take a look at New York Times columnist Nicholas Kristof's annual gift guide, "Gifts with Meaning."
+Many of them may get more joy knowing you're contributing to a cause in their name than they might get from receiving yet another sweater or electronic toy.

-3. Bring your smart phone.
+4. Bring your smartphone.
 When you spot a deal at the mall, look before you pounce.
 A growing number of shoppers—38% of smartphone owners, according to the National Retail Federation—are using their phones to see if they can get the same item for a better price elsewhere.
 If the store has a price-match policy, you can cash in on extra savings right then and there.